ganesha360/Correlation_Regression/README.md

-# 3. Correlation and regression for data analysis
+# 3.Correlation and regression for data analysis
 # DATE : 22.09.23
 # Aim :